You will lose pay for going on strike.

 It’s your choice whether you take industrial action or not.
-You are responsible for your decision, and will personally face any consequences of taking unlawful industrial action.
+You are responsible for your decision, and will personally face any consequences for taking unlawful industrial action.

 A person cannot force you to take industrial action if you do not want to.
-It is unlawful for a person to threaten to take action against you if you refuse to take part in a strike, or to take adverse action against you as a result of you not taking part in a strike.
+It is unlawful for a person to threaten to takeagainst you if you refuse to take part in a strike, or to take adverse action against you as a result of you not taking part in a strike.

 Ask questions, get advice

-Talk to your employer, site manager, the Australian Building and Construction Commission and your union.
+Talk to your employer, site manager, us at the ABCC and your union.
 Make sure you get all the information you need before taking industrial action.